 The Speaker of the House of Representatives, Hon.
-Femi Gbajabiamila said elections of principal officers in the National Assembly were transparent, assuring that the National Assembly will work with President Buhari to improve the lives of constituents.
+Femi Gbajabiamila, said elections of principal officers in the National Assembly were transparent, assuring that the National Assembly will work with President Buhari to improve the lives of constituents.

 Speaking to State House Correspondents, Senate President Lawan, said he had not stayed with certainty that President Buhari would submit the cabinet list by Friday.

-He said: “Well, I came for dinner and the process of receiving list is not at dinners.
+He said: “Well, I came for a dinner and the process of receiving list is not at dinners.
 That is all I have to say about this.”
 When reminded that he promised Nigerians that the list will get to the Senate this week he said:

 “I never did.
-Let me take this opportunity to correct that, a senator raised a point of order under personal explanation and he said we should be sent the list of ministers by the executive arm of government.
-And in my response, I said the executive is working so hard to ensure that the list of Nigerians that will help this Administration work is going to be constituted, we could even receive it this week.
+Let me take this opportunity to correct that.
+A senator raised a point of order under personal explanation and he said we should be sent the list of ministers by the executive arm of government.
+And in my response I said the executive is working so hard to ensure that the list of Nigerians that will help this Administration work is going to be constituted, we could even receive it this week.
 Could is conditional and I will urge everybody here to report it as it is.”